|Nutrition Facts (per serving)|

-The Luther burger is reportedly named after record producer Luther Vandross and the first mention of it was in a 2006 episode of "The Boondocks."
+The Luther burger is reportedly named after R&B singer Luther Vandross, and the first mention of it was in a 2006 episode of "The Boondocks."
 Since then, it has become a popular food at various ballparks, state fairs, and county fairs, as well as over-the-top restaurant menus.

 You will use the smash method for cooking the beef patty.
 This method caramelizes the meat juices, providing a greater depth of flavor.

 This recipe is for a single burger.
 You can scale it up as needed, but your cardiologist would probably not recommend you have more than one.
 To make it slightly healthier, use organic grass-fed beef.